rohansureshh/parking_cv/README.md

-# AI Model and Backend for prototype project better park
+# AI Model and Backend for SwiftPark

 ## Setup